Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-Azure App Service has a [Feedback forum](http://aka.ms/webapps-uservoice), here you can request new features and voted on them for priority.
-Please make sure to put "[Linux]" in the title so that we'll know it applies to App Service on Linux.
+**App Service** has a [Feedback forum](http://aka.ms/webapps-uservoice), here you can request new features and voted on them for priority.
+Please make sure to put "[Linux]" in the title so that we'll know it applies to **App Service** on Linux.

 ## Deployment